argenkiwi/argenkiwi.github.io/source/_posts/Android-Unit-Testing-Presenters.md

 }
 ```

 I want a loading dialog to show when the view is created.
 Also, I want to hide it when we finish loading the news.
 Finally, if there is an error, I want to display an error message.
-If you apply the steps we described befor, `MainView` should now look as follows.
+If you apply the steps we described before, `MainView` should now look as follows.

 ```Java
 public interface MainView {